rzl-app/ziggy/README.md

 php artisan rzl-ziggy:generate
 ```

-This command places your configuration in `resources/routes/index.ts` by default, but you can customize this path by passing an argument to the Artisan command or setting the `rzl-ziggy.output.path.main` for name file and `rzl-ziggy.lang` valid value is (`ts` or `js`) in config value.
+This command places your configuration in `resources/routes/index.ts` by default, but you can customize this path by passing an argument to the Artisan command or setting in the laravel config file `rzl-ziggy.output.path.main` for name file [Output Path Generate](#output-path-generate) and `rzl-ziggy.lang` valid value is (`ts` or `js`) [Using JavaScript or TypeScript](#using-javascript-or-typescript).

 The file `rzl-ziggy:generate` creates looks something like this: